jarun/nnn/README.md

 `nnn` works with your DE and favourite GUI utilities, has a unique _navigate-as-you-type_ mode with auto-select, disk usage analyzer mode, bookmarks, contexts, application launcher, familiar navigation shortcuts, shell spawning, quick notes and much more.

 It supports as many scripts as you need!
 Integrate utilities like sxiv (view images in directory) or fzy (fuzzy search subtree) with available scripts (or your own), transfer selected files using lftp or use it as a (neo)vim plugin.
-Refer to the wiki [How to](https://github.com/jarun/nnn/wiki/How-to) for more such use cases.
+Refer to the wiki page [hacking `nnn`](https://github.com/jarun/nnn/wiki/hacking-nnn) for more such use cases.

 [Quickstart](#quickstart) and see how `nnn` simplifies those long desktop sessions.